 Hale is a private nonprofit that welcomes visitors.
 While we invite the general public to freely use our trails, please know that parking on-site requires payment of a $10 daily parking fee (upon arrival; contactless payment is available and strongly encouraged) or purchase of an annual membership valid from Mar.
-1, 2021, through Feb.
-28, 2022.
-Members of the Massachusett tribe are welcome to park free of charge; simply show your tribal ID card upon arrival.
+1, 2023 through Feb.
+28, 2024.
+Members of indigenous tribes are welcome to park free of charge.

 Please review and abide by the following guidelines as you explore the property.
 We appreciate your cooperation and look forward to seeing you on the trails soon.